 Excessive hand chewing might also be a symptom of oral thrush.
 Other symptoms of thrush include mood changes, refusing to nurse, and having white velvety sores in the mouth and on the tongue.
-If that’s the case, you should contact your doctor.
+If that’s the case, contact your health care provider.

 It’s important to keep in mind that in many cases, it’s perfectly normal for your baby to chew on their hand.
-While it’s normal to worry as a new parent, you shouldn’t feel anxious about these behaviors.
+While it’s normal to be concerned as a new parent, there is no need to worry about these behaviors.

-If you fear you’re worrying too much, can’t bond with your baby, or are worried about your feelings as a new parent, talk to your doctor about postpartum depression.
+If you fear you’re worrying too much, can’t bond with your baby, or are worried about your feelings as a new parent, talk to your health care provider about postpartum depression.
 With help and treatment, you’ll soon be feeling like your old self again.

 Every child develops differently and will learn to stop sucking on their hands at a different age.
 Some babies never do this, while others love their pacifiers, and others continue to suck their hands even after their first birthday.